Bropell/Asthma_Analysis_in_California_Counties/README.md

-# Final_Project
+# Asthma_Analysis_in_California_Counties
 ## Machine Learning

-The general flow of our machine learning process will be as follows:
+The general flow of the machine learning process will be as follows:

 ![Flowchart](https://github.com/Bropell/Asthma_Analysis_in_California_Counties/blob/Andrew_Stein/Pictures/flowchart_MachineLearning.png)